fandyanf/ngram-frequency-counter/README.md

     -put desired text files into the folder titled, "input" -run frequency.py
-    -wait an unnecessary amount of time for it to chew through the files -because this uses an unnecessary amount of resources -because i'm terrible at writing code
-    -get analysis in text files in the export folder text files can probably be opened as .csv
+    -wait an unnecessary amount of time for it to chew through the files -get analysis in csv files in the export folder

 #### Defaults
 	-the minimum frequency a phrase needs to show up in the analyses is 5.